dotmotion/handy-haversack/README.md

    For this we'll be using the [5e-database](https://github.com/adrpadua/5e-database) with a few modifications

-2. Load an existin character and play with it
+2. Load an existing character and play with it

    When loading a charachter in JSON format, it will populate the sheet and will have links to spells, items and equipment (with descriptions when available)